kjeganathan/schedule-sync/README.md

 ## Feedback

-If you have any feedback, please reach out to us at abbywatterson4@gmail.com or feel free to fill out our Google Survey: https://forms.gle/Qmn2SrTYbxeuGxum6
+If you have any feedback, please reach out to us at kavyaje08@gmail.com or abbywatterson4@gmail.com or feel free to fill out our Google Survey: https://forms.gle/Qmn2SrTYbxeuGxum6